MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 ## Prerequisites

-To successfully complete this tutorial, make sure you have the required prerequisites:
+To successfully complete this guide, make sure you have the required prerequisites:

 1. A working Microsoft Entra tenant.
 1. Microsoft Entra PowerShell SDK is installed.
-Follow the [Install the Microsoft Entra PowerShell SDK](installation.md) guide to install the SDK.
+To install the SDK, follow the [Install the Microsoft Entra PowerShell SDK](installation.md) guide.
-1. Microsoft Entra PowerShell using a Privileged Role Administrator, Application Administrator, or a Cloud Application Administrator in the tenant and the appropriate permissions.
+1. Microsoft Entra PowerShell using a *Privileged Role Administrator*, *Application Administrator*, or a *Cloud Application Administrator* in the tenant and the appropriate permissions.
 For this tutorial, the `Application.Read.All` and `DelegatedPermissionGrant.ReadWrite.All` delegated permissions are required.
 To set the permissions in Microsoft Entra PowerShell, run:

     ```powershell
     Connect-Entra -Scopes "Application.ReadWrite.All", "DelegatedPermissionGrant.ReadWrite.All"